smurf667/cc2-polyglot/README.md

 # Coding Challenge II: Polyglot

-This the successor coding challenge I created at the end of 2018 after my [first one](https://github.com/smurf667/cc1-java8) in 2015.
+This is the successor of the coding challenge I created at the end of 2018 after my [first one](https://github.com/smurf667/cc1-java8) in 2015.

 This coding challenge has parts in different languages: